jjeongin/jjeongin.github.io/about.markdown

 permalink: /about/
 ---

-Jeongin Lee is a Computer Science & [Interactive Media][nyuad-im] student at NYU Abu Dhabi.
+Jeongin Lee is a Computer Science and [Interactive Media][nyuad-im] student at NYU Abu Dhabi.
 She is interested in computer, art, and AI.

 [nyuad-im]: https://www.nyuadim.com